St Agnes, Cornwall: Education

 Schools for children ages five to eleven include St Agnes ACE Academy, Mithian Primary School, Blackwater Community Primary School], and Mount Hawke Academy.

 Young people from the village and wider parish usually attend secondary and post-16 education at school and colleges in Truro (Richard Lander School, Penair School and Truro and Penwith College), Redruth (Redruth School and Pool Academy) or Camborne (Camborne Science and International Academy and Cornwall College).

 Near Blackwater is the Three Bridges Special School for children ages 11 to 19.

 John Passmore Edwards in 1893 had built and donated the Miners and Mechanics Institute in the village of St Agnes.
 Individuals could attend lectures or access the library.
 This one story building was designed by W. J. Willis and its exterior was made of killas and granite.
 The gabled roof was covered with Delabole slate.
 Within the building there were two main rooms and other smaller rooms.

 Culture

 Outdoor activities include beach side walks, swimming, and surfing.
 The area has a number of paths for coastal walks or cycling.
 There are also art shows, craft fayres, tea parties and coffee mornings.
 Music and dancing can be found in the public houses.
 Annual events are Carnival week, Lifeboat day, Summer plays by the St Agnes Players, Victorian Fair Day and the Bolster the Giant pageant.

 The Blue Hills area hosts the Motor Cycling Club's Lands End Trial for cars and bikes.
 The first run being held in 1908.
 There are several sports clubs including rugby union, football, boxing and netball.

 The St Agnes Parish Museum provides information about the history of the St Agnes area.
 Mining and the coastal history figure prominently, including a 700 lb leatherback turtle.

+"Crucible of Terror" was filmed around St Agnes in the summer of 1971.

+Cornish wrestling

+St Agnes has held Cornish wrestling tournaments, for prizes, for centuries.
+Venues for tournaments included the Peterville Inn at Peterville.

+James Harris, from St Agnes, was a noted wrestler from the 1600s and was commonly called "Skinner".
+He "beat all and sundry" and was the court wrestler of Charles II.
+Note that Skinner's Bottom in St Agnes may be named after him.

+William Delbridge (1823–1886) was originally from St Agnes and was lightweight champion of Cornwall in 1857.
+He then emigrated to Australia, where he was a respected stickler (umpire at a Cornish wrestling tournament) at many tournaments.